zoubohao/CompleteBin/README.md

   -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         The folder to store final MAGs.
   -temp TEMP_FILE_PATH, --temp_file_path TEMP_FILE_PATH
-                        The folder to store temporay files.
+                        The folder to store temporary files during binning processing.
   -db DB_FILES_PATH, --db_files_path DB_FILES_PATH
-                        The folder contains temporay files.
+                        The folder contains database files.
 You can ignore it if you set the 'CompleteBin_DB' environmental variable.
   --device DEVICE       The device for training.
 Default is cpu We highly recommand to use GPU but not CPU.
 You can adjust 'batch_size' parameter to fit your
                         GPU's memory.
 We need 24GB GPU memory to run the default settings.
 You can use CPU if you set this parameter with 'cpu'.
   --n_views N_VIEWS     Number of views to generate for each contig during training.
 Defaults to 6.